owenchenxy/rusthook/README.md

 1. http://yourserver:7878/cpu_high_alert
 2. http://yourserver:7878/mem_high_alert
 ```

+Check [rusthook parameters page](docs/Rusthook-Parameters.md) to see how to override the ip, port and other performance settings such as maximum thread number, tread stack size, etc.

 By performing a simple HTTP GET or POST request to those endpoint, your specified repair script would be executed.
 Neat!